ACROBAT | 9-MINUTE READ

 Note: You don’t always have to prioritize tasks with color coding.
 In this example, the writer chose to only prioritize work tasks and left personal items more generic and uncolored.
 It’s your schedule; build it in a way that works for you.

-It takes time to create a daily schedule from scratch.
-Give yourself a head start with a daily schedule template.
+It takes time to create a daily schedule from scratch, so give yourself a head start by creating a template.

 To make your template, simply create your schedule, add recurring tasks, and save the document.
 Then, whenever you’re ready to create your next schedule, open the template and fill in the day’s events.
 Just remember to save your schedule as a new file so you don’t overwrite your template.